aghosal89/Frechet_SingleIndex/SphereSimulation/readme.txt

 3) To reproduce the histograms in Figure 2, run the script "Figure_etahat_distribution_p2_new.m"

-4) To reproduce the boxplots in Figure 3, run the script "Figures_MSEE_boxplots.m"
+4) To reproduce the boxplots in Figure 3, run the script "Figures_MSEE_boxplots_new.m"